 CMHL is committed to supporting the statewide mental health workforces to implement the findings of the Royal Commission.
-We have been funded by the Department of Health for a new statewide lived experience co-design position.
-The Lived Experience Co-Design Project Lead supports the Victorian state-funded mental health services to increase their knowledge, confidence, and understanding of co-design approaches in mental health services.
+We were funded by the Department of Health for a statewide lived experience co-design position.
+The Lived Experience Co-Design Project Lead supported the Victorian state-funded mental health services to increase their knowledge, confidence, and understanding of co-design approaches in mental health services.

-We are developing a suite of resources to support collective learning and avenues for collaborative learning around co-design.
+We developed a suite of resources to support collective learning and avenues for collaborative learning around co-design.
 This co-design introduction information pack includes:

 - Foundations of co-design - by CMHL

 - Leading the Change: Co-producing safe, inclusive workplaces for consumer mental health workers

 - Co-production: putting principles into practice in mental health contexts